DO YOU SUFFER FROM DENTAL PHOBIA?

 The dentist will make recommendations where appropriate.
 The condition of all the above is recorded.

 The dentist will take 2 diagnostic x-rays, unless you have a medical condition where x-rays cannot be taken.
+Any additional x-rays will be £14:50 each.
 The x-rays are taken to look for any problems, such as decay, that are not immediately visible in the mouth.
 The levels of bone support are also examined.
 However, if you have had dental x-rays taken in the last two years, and are able to obtain copies, you may not need to have these taken again.
-Additional x-rays are £14:50 each.

 Your treatment plan will be discussed with you.
 We will discuss all options with you so that you can make an informed decision.